waniamaqsood/authenticationPractice/README.md

 Authorization: Bearer <access_token>
 ```

-The token is obtained from the login endpoint.
+The access token is obtained from the login endpoint.

 ### Example Login Response